 For all nodes other than the origin or the destination, the flow conservation imposes additional network constraints:

-In addition, to guarantee the optimal route passes through each branch no more than once, the following linear constraint is enforced on each pair of decision variables to ensure the paths do not overlap during the search of the routing decision:
+In addition, to guarantee that the optimal route passes through each branch no more than once, the following linear constraint is enforced on each pair of decision variables to ensure the paths do not overlap during the search for the routing decision:

 Furthermore, for certain paths with restrictions (e.g., limited-access roads, road closures), the corresponding variables are enforced to be zero:

 where $\cal{E'}$ denotes the set of restricted paths.